-Have you ever felt better after taking a walk in the woods or watching waves crash at the ocean?
+ave you ever felt better after taking a walk in the woods or watching waves crash at the ocean?
 If so, you have probably experienced what has become known as ecotherapy.
-"Connection with the earth and its systems are at the core of ecotherapy," says Certified Master Gardener and Ecotherapist Darlene DeRose, who will lead the workshop, "Making the Most of Your Relationship with Your Garden," which is designed to deepen gardeners' experience with the plants that they grow, on April 2 at the Lafayette Community Garden.

-DeRose says ecotherapy is a set of applied therapeutic methods that aim to reestablish the relationship between people and nature and improve people's health and well-being.
-She notes that there is a large and growing body of evidence proving the healing benefits of ecotherapy.
-The article "This is Your Brain on Nature," published in the January issue of National Geographic magazine, explains how spending time in nature benefits the human brain, and cites research by the University of Exeter Medical School, which found that people living near more green space reported less mental distress, and how researchers have found a correlation between reduced stress and short doses of nature, even if only with pictures.
+"Connection with the earth and its systems are at the core of ecotherapy," says Certified Master Gardener and Ecotherapist Darlene DeRose, who will lead the workshop, "Making the Most of Your Relationship with Your Garden," which is designed to benefits of ecotherapy.
+The article "This is Your Brain on Nature," published in the January issue of National Geographic magazine, explains how spending time in nature benefits the human brain, and cites research by the University of Exeter Medical School, which found that people living near more green space reported less mental distress, and how researchers have found a correlation between reduced stress and short doses of nature, even accrue healing benefits when we bring our conscious awareness to the activity of connecting with the earth and its systems," says DeRose.